 Sapling Grove Park, Overland Park

-George Sibley, an Indian agent commissioned to survey the trail in 1825-27, included Sapling Grove on his list of campsites and noted it as having “an excellent fountain spring, a very good place to camp.”
+An Indian agent commissioned to survey the trail in 1825-27, George Sibley included Sapling Grove on his list of campsites and noted it as having “an excellent fountain spring, a very good place to camp.”

 The site served as the rendezvous point for the Bidwell-Bartleson group, the first caravan of families to head west on the trail in 1841.
 Thousands of emigrants would pass through here during the 1840s and 1850s.
 John Fremont, guided by mountain man, Thomas Fitzpatrick, came through Sapling Grove in 1843.
 Overnight travelers camped on the hill where Comanche Elementary School now stands.
 It is located at 8210 Grant Street in Overland Park, Kansas.